 - Undergraduate students: 6 credits in either summer session OR 3 credits for summer session I and 3 credits for summer session II

-- For Pennsylvania State Grant (PHEAA) funding an undergraduate student must be registered at least half-time AND attend both the summer session I and the summer session II (May- August).
+- For Pennsylvania State Grant funding an undergraduate student must be registered at least half-time (6 credits) AND attend a miminimum of five weeks in a degree-granting program.

 NOTE- Students that revise their summer enrollment after their summer financial aid has been processed are required to notify SFS because it may affect your summer financial aid eligibility including your ability to participate in the Federal Work Study Program.